anshitanair2004/NUTRIPAL/README.md

 ## 💡 Project Overview

-his project uses rule-based logic to match user-provided ingredients with recipes from a predefined dataset.
+This project uses rule-based logic to match user-provided ingredients with recipes from a predefined dataset.
 The goal is to reduce food waste and promote healthy eating habits using simple AI principles.
 In future versions, we aim to integrate NLP and convert NutriPal into a chatbot to allow users to interact with the system more naturally and efficiently.

 ## 🚀 Features